Pro to the question "Is a Two-State Solution (Israel and Palestine) an Acceptable Solution to the Israeli-Palestinian Conflict?"

 58th session of the U.N.
 General Assembly, Sep.
 24, 2003

 Experts Individuals with PhDs or equivalent advanced degrees in fields relevant to the Israeli-Palestinian conflict.
 Also top-level government officials (such as foreign leaders, US presidents, Founding Fathers, Supreme Court Justices, members of legislative bodies, cabinet members, military leaders, etc.) with positions relevant to Israeli-Palestinian conflict.

 Minister of National Education, Sports and Youth, 1996

 Deputy of Tripoli North Lebanon, 1992

 Deputy of the Chouf (central region of Lebanon), 1991

-negotiator with Palestinians in Tunis at the request of President Gemayel after they (PLO) left Lebanon in 1982
+Negotiator with Palestinians in Tunis at the request of President Gemayel after the (PLO) left Lebanon in 1982

 LLB, Law, Saint Joseph University-Beirut, 1960